 Often, homeowners who are considering second mortgages have found themselves in a tight financial position.
 This may be because they are unable to get a line of credit from a bank, are divorcing, or are at risk of losing their home.
 You can pay for your first mortgage with your second mortgage, but it’s important to take additional steps to protect your financial future.

-Financial experts encourage homeowners to create a personal or family budget to ensure that there is enough money to pay your debts every month.
+Financial experts encourage homeowners to create a personal or family budget to ensure that there is enough money to pay their debts every month.
 It can be difficult to cut costs for enjoyable activities like eating out or buying new clothes.
-If you don't wish to do that, you'll need to find additional streams of income to pay for your second mortgage.
+If you don’t wish to do that, you’ll need to find additional streams of income to pay for your second mortgage.

 Companies that offer the ability to stay in your home while alleviating debt can be a great mortgage alternative.
-It's important to consider all of your options, such as EasyKnock’s Sell and Stay program, before undertaking additional debt that will leave you more financially vulnerable than before.
+It’s important to consider all of your options, such as EasyKnock’s Sell & Stay program, before undertaking additional debt that will leave you more financially vulnerable than before.

 Choosing the best solution for your circumstance will help you get back on your feet and create a stable financial foundation upon which you and your family can grow and thrive.
 Talk to a financial expert about taking out a second mortgage and consider alternative solutions for your situation.